OpenNMT/opennmt.github.io/about.md

 ## Technical Report

 A <a href="https://arxiv.org/abs/1701.02810">technical report</a> on OpenNMT is available.
-If you use the system for academic work, please cite this report
+If you use the system for academic work, please cite.

     @ARTICLE{2017opennmt,
     author = {{Klein}, G. and {Kim}, Y. and {Deng}, Y. and {Senellart}, J. and {Rush}, A.~M.},